Limpopo (National Assembly of South Africa constituency)

 Limpopo is one of the nine multi-member constituencies of the National Assembly of South Africa, the lower house of the Parliament of South Africa, the national legislature of South Africa.
 The constituency was established as Northern Transvaal in 1994 when the National Assembly was established by the Interim Constitution following the end of Apartheid.
-It was renamed Northern in 1999 and Limpopo in 2004.
+It was renamed Northern Province in 1999 and Limpopo in 2004.
 It is conterminous with the province of Limpopo.
 The constituency currently elects 19 of the 400 members of the National Assembly using the closed party-list proportional representation electoral system.
 At the 2019 general election it had 2,608,460 registered electors.

 Electoral system

 Limpopo State currently elects 19 of the 400 members of the National Assembly using the closed party-list proportional representation electoral system.
 Constituency seats are allocated using the largest remainder method with a Droop quota.